-60.(1) Where, for the purpose of enforcing a maintenance order, the magistrates' court has exercised its power under section 54(2) of the Magistrates' Court Act or this section to postpone the issue of a warrant of commitment and under the terms of the postponement the warrant falls to be issued, thengrounds for not issuing the warrant he may make an application to the court in the prescribed manner requesting that the warrant shall not be issued and stating those grounds.
+60.(1) Where, for the purpose of enforcing a maintenance order, the magistrates' court has exercised its power under section 54(2) of the Magistrates' Court Act or this section to postpone the issue of a warrant of commitment and under the terms of the postponement the warrant falls to be issued, then-

-- (a) the warrant shall not be issued except in pursuance of subsection (2) or paragraph (a) of subsection (3) of this section; and - (b) the clerk of the magistrates' court shall give notice to the defendant stating that if the defendant considers there are and when an application is referred to the court under this subsection, the clerk of the magistrates' court shall give to the defendant and the person in whose favour the maintenance order in question was made notice of the time and place appointed for the consideration of the application by the court.
+- (a) the warrant shall not be issued except in pursuance of subsection (2) or paragraph (a) of subsection (3) of this section; and - (b) the clerk of the magistrates' court shall give notice to the defendant stating that if the defendant considers there are grounds for not issuing the warrant he may make an application to the court in the prescribed manner requesting that the warrant shall not be issued and stating those grounds. - (2) If no such application is received by the clerk of the magistrates' court within the prescribed period, any justice of the peace may issue the warrant of commitment at any time after the expiration of that period; and if such an application is so received any such justice may, after considering the statements contained in the application- - (a) if he is opinion that the application should be further considered, refer it to the court; - (b) if he is not of that opinion, issue the warrant forthwith, and when an application is referred to the court under this subsection, the clerk of the magistrates' court shall give to the defendant and the person in whose favour the maintenance order in question was made notice of the time and place appointed for the consideration of the application by the court.